msftrobiro/SAPonAzure/documentation/SAP_Automation_on_Azure/Software_Documentation/product_documentation-capabilities.md

 ## Supported topologies ##

 The default deployment model using the SAP Deployment Automation is the distributed model with a database tier and an application tier.
-The application tier can be further split into three tiers: the application servers, the central services servers and the web dispatchers
+The application tier can be further split into three tiers: the application servers, the central services servers and the web dispatchers.

+The automation can also be deployed to a standalone server by specifying an configuration without an application tier.

 ## Supported capabilities ##